PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI1.md

 # Group Assignment

 To solve this assignment, you will need to work in **groups of 2-3 students** and **prepare a presentation of 10 minutes**.
-Please self-organize yourselfs into groups and inform your mentor (using the teams channel).
+Please self-organize yourself into groups and inform your mentor (using the teams channel).
+I suggest creating a document per mentor group listing the names of the group members.

 ```You will be presenting your findings to your mentor group in the DataLab this Friday.```